 Before joining XpertHR, Robert was a senior HR editor at Thompson Information Services, covering FMLA, ADA, EEO issues and federal and state leave laws.
 Prior to that he was the primary editor of Bloomberg BNA's State Labor Laws binders and served as a union unit leader and shop steward in the Washington-Baltimore Newspaper Guild of the Communications Workers of America.
 Actively involved in the HR profession, Robert is a member of SHRM at both the national and local levels, and gives back to the profession by leading the communications team of his local chapter.

 Robert was the principal writer and editor of the State Wage Assignment and Garnishment Handbook.
-He has contributed articles to SHRM, HR.Com, TLNT, Corporate Compliance Insight and CustomerThink and been quoted by HR Bartender and Dice.
+He has contributed articles to SHRM, HR.Com, TLNT, Corporate Compliance Insight and CustomerThink and been quoted by WSJ, HR Bartender and Dice.

 Jessica Webb-Ayer, JD, Legal Editor

 Jessica Webb-Ayer has more than seven years of experience in legal publishing and over 10 years of legal experience.
 As a member of XpertHR's editorial team, she covers topics related to employee benefits including health care benefits, the Affordable Care Act (ACA), COBRA, HIPAA, ERISA and retirement benefits.